Andrewthe13th/Inventory_Kamera/README.md

+# KAMERA CURRENTLY DOES NOT WORK FOR VERSION 2.5 WE ARE WORKING ON FIXES
+Version 2.5 has changed some UI's.
+Character's should scan fine.
+Scanning weapons, artifacts, or any material will probably not work.
+We hope to be able to get a fix out ASAP.

+Please direct your comments or questions about this to [the pinned issue](https://github.com/Andrewthe13th/Inventory_Kamera/issues/219#issue-1139525395).
+We apologize for the inconvenience.

 # Inventory Kamera - A Genshin Data Scanner
 An OCR Scanner that scans your Characters, Weapons, Artifacts, Materials and Character Development items in your Inventory.